amaclean199/tidal-hybrid-interactive-visualizer/README.md

 # Tidal Hybrid Visualizer

+A controllable audio visualizer with input from a webcam.

 Music was created by first recording some snippets with [Tidal Cycles](https://tidalcycles.org/), then bringing them into Pro Tools for additional production work.

 Visuals were created with [Three.js](https://threejs.org/).